jlsuarezdiaz/Napakalaki/README.md

 # Napakalaki

-The game Napakalaki developped for PDO at UNiversity of Granada.
+The game Napakalaki developped for PDO at University of Granada.

-## First Day

-- The repository was initialized.
-- We are learning Git!
+## Things to do

+- Classes to finish
+    + Prize
+    + BadConsequence
+    + Monster
+- Make an Enum called TreasureKind with the values {ARMOR, ONEHAND, BOTHHANDS, HELMET, SHOE, NECKLACE}.
+- Add the monsters in sesion 2.
+- Ruby!